 The APA Ad Hoc Committee on Psychology and AIDS (COPA) presents the Psychology and AIDS Leadership Award to actively demonstrate COPA’s commitment to ensuring that issues pertaining to HIV/AIDS are kept at the forefront of psychological research, education, training and practice.
 The Psychology and AIDS Leadership Award recognizes distinguished leaders in the field who have made substantial contributions and show promise of an extensive, influential career.

 The award is given in two categories, emerging and distinguished leaders, in one or more areas of influence: service provision, research, teaching/mentoring and policy/advocacy.

-Charles Hinkin, PhD, receives the 2014 Psychology and AIDS Distinguished Leader Award as a Distinguished Leader for his comprehensive vision and unswerving leadership across the spectrum of psychology and AIDS advocacy through his research, mentoring, teaching, and service.
+Perry Halkitis, PhD, MS, MPH, receives the 2015 Psychology and AIDS Distinguished Leader Award as a Distinguished Leader for his tireless and intrepid efforts to prevent the spread of HIV and create a better world for those living with HIV/AIDS through his research, teaching, advocacy and service.